tianyuan-c/hungarian-algorithm-opencv/README.md

 # hungarian-algorithm-opencv
-A C++ implementation of Hungarian Algorithm under opencv structure
+A C++ implementation of Hungarian Algorithm with OpenCV